 What's worse: you wrote a check before you checked your bank account balance, and now your check might bounce due to insufficient funds.
 You don't want your vendor to have to deal with a bounced check fee, nor do you want to pay any penalty your bank enforces upon you.
 You also don't want to deal with the embarrassment that comes with a bounced check—that could be bad for business!

 Before you get into any sticky situation regarding a bad or accidental check, you can void payment right in QuickBooks Online.
-Here's how.
+Grab your handy dandy QB online login, and learn how to void a check below.

 And click here or scroll to the bottom for more info on hiring a robot accountant to handle your daily bookkeeping—that way, you can avoid any financial surprises from happening ever again!